California offering special spring turkey season hunts

 This year, the California Department of Fish and Wildlife (CDFW) will host 95 special turkey hunts during the spring turkey hunting season.

-To apply for special hunts please visit CDFW's online sales site to purchase a $2.42 application for opening weekend.
+To apply for special hunts, visit CDFW’s online sales site to purchase a $2.42 application for opening weekend.
 Additional hunting days and locations throughout the season are available and separate $2.42 applications are required for each opportunity.

 Dozens of CDFW-managed wildlife areas will be open to wild turkey hunting on a walk-in basis throughout the season.
-Please visit CDFW's Ecological Reserves and Wildlife Areas of California webpage for a listing of these lands and the recreational opportunities available.
+Visit CDFW’s Ecological Reserves and Wildlife Areas of California webpage for a listing of these lands and the recreational opportunities available.

 Shooting hours for spring turkeys are from one half-hour before sunrise to 5 p.m.
 Both a hunting license and upland game bird stamp validation are required to hunt wild turkeys.
 An upland validation is not required for junior hunting license holders.